Tamie13/Vulnerabilities-and-Hardening-HW/README.md

 ### Setting Payloads

 -  Now that the target has been identified and the positions set above the payloads need to be defined.

     - Click Payloads tab, choose Payload type as Simple list

-    - Add login user ID from List of Administrators file into Payload set 1
+      - **Payload One** Add login user ID from List of Administrators file into payload set 1

-    - Add password from Breached list of Passwords file into Payload set 2
+      - **Payload Two** Add password from Breached list of Passwords file into payload set 2

 Click **`Start Attack`**